Interior, US Fish and Wildlife Service Forestry Technician (Fire) in Cambridge, Maryland

 You must meet all qualification requirements outlined within this vacancy by 11:59 PM (EST) on the closing date of this announcement, Wednesday, October 26, 2016

-Applicants who do not possess the following selective factor will not receive further consideration for this position.
+Applicants who *fail to provide proof of FFT1 and completion of NWCG Course S-290, you will not receive further consideration for this position.*

-In order to be qualified for this position at the GS-4 grade level you must possess:
+In addition in order to be qualified for this position at the GS-5 level, you must possess one of the following:

-2 years of study above high school, 60 semester hours, which included 12 semester hours in courses such as forestry, agriculture, crop or plant science, range management or conservation, wildlife management, watershed management, soil science, natural resources (except marine fisheries and oceanography), outdoor recreation management, civil or forest engineering, wildland fire science, or mathematics.
-No more than 3 semester hours of mathematics is creditable toward this requirement.
-You must submit a copy of your college transcripts
+Successful completion of a full 4-year course of study at an accredited college or university leading to a bachelor's degree (a) with major field of study in forestry, range management, agriculture, or a subject-matter field directly related to the position which included at least 24 semester hours in any combination of courses such as forestry, agriculture, crop or plant science, range management or conservation, wildlife management, watershed management, soil science, natural resources (except marine fisheries and oceanography), outdoor recreation management, civil or forest engineering, or wildland fire science.
+No more than 6 semester hours in mathematics is creditable.

 - Forest or range fire control, prevention, or suppression work.